djnugent/chatgpt-plugin-node/README.md

-# chatgpt-plugin-node
-A sample plugin for ChatGPT written in Node.js
+# ChatGPT Example Plugin in Node.js
+This is a simple repo to demonstrate how to build a ChatGPT plugin.

+See my medium post for more info ![https://medium.com]